12 Days of Terror: Plot

 With the steel net in place, the beaches reopen.
-A group of boys ask Stan to play baseball with them.
-Alex and Stan have a talk and the two forgive each other.
+When a group of boys ask Stan to play baseball with them, he and Alex have a talk and forgive each other.
 Dr. Nichols meets with Alex and asks him about the shark.
-Elsewhere in a basket factory, Lester works on putting baskets together.
-His friends ask him to join them in the river, but Lester is working and isn't off yet until his dad says so.
 Cap stands atop a bridge and notices the shark swimming into Matawan Creek.
 He makes a call about it, but is deemed crazy.

-Cap goes up the river, eventually reaching a small town and tries to warn everybody to stay away from the river.
-However, Lester and his friends are attacked by the shark.
-Stan and his friends run to the river to save Lester.
-However, they do not find him.
+Cap reaches a small town upriver and warns everyone to stay out of the water.
+Unfortunately, young boy Lester swimming with his friends is attacked.
+Stan and his friends rush to the river to save Lester, but can't find him.
 Cap finds Alex and warns him about the shark.
-Hours pass and even when putting a net to catch Lester, they still don't find him.
-The shark is still around and scrapes one of the men searching for Lester.
-Stan's friends give up, but Stan stays to find him.
-After a few moments, he finally finds Lester.
-The next instant, the shark attacks and Stan drops the boy.
-Alex beats the shark with a pebble, causing it to let go of Stan.
-The shark swims away.
-While Cap follows the shark, Alex rushes to get Stan to a doctor.
+They spend hours searching for Lester and even put out a net, but they still can't find him.
+The shark lurks nearby, and one of the searchers is injured.
+Stan's friends gave up, but Stan refused to stop searching.
+Just when it seemed all hope was lost, Stan finds Lester.
+But their relief is short-lived as the shark attacks again, knocking Lester out of Stan's arms.
+Alex hits the shark with a paddle, and it lets go of Stan.
+Cap chases after the shark while Alex takes Stan to a doctor.

-A mother having a picnic with her daughters notices the shark coming downstream towards a group of boys swimming.
-She tries to warn them, but one of them is attacked.
+A mother having a picnic with her daughters sees the shark coming downstream towards a group of boys swimming.
+She tries to warn them, but one of the boys, Joseph Dunn, is attacked.
 Cap arrives in time and rams the shark, forcing it to release the boy.
 The shark swims downstream back to the ocean.
-While on a train on his way to a hospital, Stan dies from shock and bloodless.
-This event saddens both Alex and Alice.
-Later, townsfolk launch dynamite and fire winchesters into the river to kill the shark.
-Later, on 12 July, Cap apparently "captures" the shark.
-Alex goes into a hotel and consults with Dr. Nicholes, who confirms that Alex is looking for a juvenile great white shark, although he considers the possibility of a bull shark since it swam upriver.
-Nicholes tells Alex to find the shark where it has been successful, but not to find it alone.
+While on a train on his way to a hospital, Stan dies from his injuries.
+The townspeople, fed up with the shark, try to hunt it down and kill it.
+On 12 July, Cap seemingly "captures" the shark.
+But Alex meets with Dr. Nichols, who tells him he's looking for a juvenile great white shark, although he considers it might be a bull shark, since it swam upriver.
+Nichols tells Alex that he should find the shark where it has been successful, but not alone.